tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_jekyll.md

 1. In your browser, go to your Github repository that you forked and make a change.

-	For example, browse to the index.md file, click the **Edit** button (pencil icon), make an update, and then commit the update.
+	  For example, browse to the index.md file, click the **Edit this file** button (pencil icon), make an update, and then commit the update.

-2. Wait a minute or so, and look for the change at the preview URL to your site on CloudCannon (refresh the page).
+2. Return to Cloud Cannon and observe that your site automatically starts rebuilding.
+Wait until the build finishes, and then look for the change at the preview URL.
 The change should be reflected.

 	You've now got a workflow that involves Github as the storage provider syncing to a Jekyll theme hosted on CloudCannon.

-## What's cool about CloudCannon and Jekyll

-Jekyll is a good solution because it provides near infinite flexibility and fits well within the UX web stack.

-CloudCannon provides an easy way to allow subject matter experts to author and edit content, since CloudCanonn allows you to create editable regions within your Jekyll theme.
-This would allow a tools team to  maintain the site while providing areas for less technical people to author content.

-However, CloudCannon wouldn't be a good solution if your docs require authentication in a highly secure environment.
-Additionally, Jekyll only provides static HTML files.
-If you want users to log in, and then personalize what they see when logged in, Jekyll won't provide this experience.
+You're publishing on the fly, based on commits to a repo.
+This is the essential characteristic of a [docs-as-code publishing workflow](http://127.0.0.1:4000/learnapidoc/pubapis_docs_as_code.html).

 ## Publish the surfreport in the Aviator Jekyll theme using CloudCannon's interface

 Let's say you want to use a theme that provides ready-made templates for REST API documentation.
-In this activity, you'll publish the weatherdata endpoints in a Jekyll theme called Aviator.
+In this activity, you'll publish the weatherdata endpoints that we worked on in a Jekyll theme called Aviator.
 Additionally, rather than syncing the files from a Github repository, you'll just work with the files directly in CloudCannon.

 The [Aviator API documentation theme](https://github.com/CloudCannon/Aviator-Jekyll-Theme) by Cloud Cannon is designed for REST APIs.
 You'll use this theme to input a new endpoint.
-If you're continuing on from the previous sections (Documenting REST APIs), you already have a new endpoint called surfreport.

 <a href="https://github.com/CloudCannon/Aviator-Jekyll-Theme" class="noExtIcon" class="noExtIcon"><img src="images/aviatortheme.png" alt="Cloud Cannon Aviator theme" /></a>

 {: .note}
 If you're on a Mac (with Rubygems and Jekyll installed), building Jekyll sites is a lot simpler.
 But even if you're on Windows, it won't matter for this tutorial.
-You'll be using CloudCannon, a SaaS website builder product, to build the Jekyll files.
+You'll be using CloudCannon, a SaaS website hosting and build service, to build the Jekyll files.

 ### a.
 Download the Jekyll Aviator theme